tdhock/tdhock.github.io/_posts/2026-03-24-emacs-compile.md

 # Work-around

+Now that we have found the problematic piece of code, we can fix it.
-A temporary fix is to put the code below in `~/.emacs`.
+A quick fix is to put the code below in `~/.emacs`.
+It adds a new regex pattern to the Alist that emacs uses to parse compilation mode buffers.

 ```elisp
 ;; for gcc error messages when compiling C++ code in a python package via pip.